klml/proserial/README.md

 > under construction

-Most [staticsitegenerators](https://staticsitegenerators.net/) use plain file to store their content in a mix from prose and structure: [Jekyll Front Matter](https://jekyllrb.com/docs/frontmatter/) ([standalone](https://github.com/jxson/front-matter)) is widely used by several other systems.
+Most [staticsitegenerators](https://staticsitegenerators.net/) use plain file to store their content in a mix from prose and structure.
+[Jekyll Front Matter](https://jekyllrb.com/docs/frontmatter/) ([standalone](https://github.com/jxson/front-matter)) is widely used by several other systems.

-There are some confussing disadvantages for "normal" users:
+There are some confusing disadvantages for "normal" users:

 * it is __mandatory__, if you just want to write text, users will stumble over the YAML front matter block
 * [files must __begin__ with YAML Front Matter.](https://jekyllrb.com/docs/posts/)